 The UK Student Route is the new immigration route for students, it recently replaced the Tier 4 Student Visa.
 This new route is for students from both inside and outside of the European Economic Area (EEA), who want to move to the UK to study.

 If your application for a Student Visa is accepted by the Home Office, you will be able to move from South Africa to the UK to become a student and can remain there for the duration of your studies.
 Once you have finished you will need to go back to South Africa.
-However, if you wish to remain in the UK then you could either apply to extend your student visa if your plan to continue studying or you could choose a different immigration route if you have finished your studies, such as a Tier 1 Graduate Entrepreneur Visa or a Tier 2 Work Visa.
+However, if you wish to remain in the UK then you could either apply to extend your student visa if your plan to continue studying or you could choose a different immigration route if you have finished your studies, such as a Tier 1 Graduate Entrepreneur Visa or a Skilled Worker Visa.

 As well as living and studying, you are also able work in the UK on a Student Visa, but this is capped at a maximum of 20 hours per week or 10 hours per week if your course is undergraduate.
 It’s also important to note that this includes unpaid as well as paid work.

 To successfully apply for a Student Visa as a South African citizen you must meet several requirements.
 Some of these requirements include:

 - Having an offer to study on a course from a registered UK educational facility

 - Proving that are able to financially support yourself and any dependents whilst in the UK

 - Passing an English language test from an approved provider (you may not have to do this if you have a degree that was taught in English)